THREE KINDS OF MAN

 σαρκικός — sarkikos — "fleshly"

-Born again — but still soul-governed.
+Born again — but still living as a mere man.

 Tap to expand